Martan03/winux/README.md

 ## Detailed description

-This website contains replica of Windows 98, which I find very nice looking + it's nostalgic.
-But to be fair, I don't really know Windows terminal, because I use Linux (I use Arch btw), so to make things easier, terminal is implemented Linux like.
+This website contains replica of **Windows 98**, which I find very nice looking
++ it's nostalgic.
+But to be fair, I don't really know Windows terminal, because I use Linux *(I use Arch btw)*, so to make things easier, terminal is implemented Linux like.
 File system is also implemented like on Unix systems (not yet).

 This website is still work in progress, so many things are still missing or not fully functioning.

 ### Motivation

-I've seen a video, where they implemented a terminal on their website and I found it very interesting and wanted to try it myself.
+I've seen a video, where they implemented a terminal on their website.
+I found it very interesting and wanted to try it myself.
 But to make things a bit original, I decided to do full desktop.
 And what other OS to use then Windows 98, even though I'm too young, so I haven't tried it myself :).
 So if